dergus/boilx/README.md

 ### Expression language
 All expressions in `BoilX` file are evaluated using https://github.com/antonmedv/expr.
 Expression language definition can be found at https://github.com/antonmedv/expr/blob/master/docs/Language-Definition.md.

+### Path templates
+All path names are rendered using Go Templates and have access to user-provided param values.
+For example if path has a name `cmd/{{.appName}}` and value of the `appName` params is `github`, then the generated path name will be `cmd/github`.